Meeting needs through spiritual support.

 The Spiritual Care department supports patients and family in all spiritual aspects of care and healing.
 This includes considering the complexities of end-of-life issues and planning such as Griffin Hospital’s Advance Care Planning initiative, support of religious beliefs, and practices and exploration of spiritual resources.
 We can provide connections to community resources as well.

-To speak or meet with a chaplain, please contact Eric Jeurland, Director of Spiritual Care and Education, at Ejeurland@Griffinhealth.org or call (203) 732-1100 or a staff chaplain at (203) 732-1132.
+To speak or meet with a chaplain, please contact Eric Jeuland, Director of Spiritual Care and Education, at Ejeuland@Griffinhealth.org or call (203) 732-1100 or a staff chaplain at (203) 732-1132.
 Please ask staff to page the on-call Chaplain for an immediate need.